LegendDuoKeeper/Pokermon-Ext/README.md

     Thunder Stones.
 We worked on Galvantula before hazards were added, and despite it probably being a good fit for hazards, we currently have no plans to change it.

-  - Cutiefly and Ribombee are bees with the ability Honey Gather, which led me to giving them an item based payoff that gets better with more Grass pokemon to collect honey from.
+  - Cutiefly and Ribombee are bees with the ability Honey Gather, which led me to giving them an item based payoff that gets better with more Grass pokemon to collect pollen from, with Ribombee's being clearly more Honey related, as you can tell with the Honey item we've added.
 These 2 are still very new and haven't had much testing.

   - We started with Lurantis before Fomantis for this line, and after scrapping a few ideas we wanted to sort of combine a dagger-esque effect with a Sun-powered theme to tie in with it's "signature" move Solar Blade, and its mantis-y nature to eat things.
 This led us to having Lurantis scale of off destorying hearts, which has